-The 82.8% share dedicated to public schools is deposited in the general fund.
-In FY 2002, \$258.0 million of Land Grant Permanent Fund distributions were transferred to the General Fund for public school purposes. \$159.2 million of income was distributed from the Severance Tax Permanent Fund, all of which was deposited in the General Fund.
+Statute specifies that 82.8 percent of investment income from the Land Grant Investment Pool is dedicated to public schools.
+In FY 2003, \$275.7 million of Land Grant Permanent Fund distributions were transferred to the General Fund for public school purposes. \$159.2 million of income was distributed from the Severance Tax Permanent Fund, all of which was deposited in the General Fund.
 In FY 2002, Treasurer's cash balances produced \$55.9 million of investment income, which was credited to the General Fund.
-Total FY 2002 interest and investment income credited to the General Fund was \$473.1 million, representing 12.0 percent of total General Fund receipts.
+Total FY 2003 interest and investment income credited to the General Fund.
+Fund was \$478.6 million, representing 12.3 percent of total General Fund receipts.